coconut0621/walk-before-you-run/README.md

 This repository includes:

 - the Data Exploration prompting contract for workbook understanding
-- the JSON schema template for TOBENAMED outputs
+- the JSON schema template for Data Exploration outputs
 - an OpenAI-based pipeline for running workbook-to-JSON inference
-- an automatic evaluator for TOBENAMED predictions
+- an automatic evaluator for Data Exploration predictions
 - a bulk scoring script for benchmarking predictions across task folders
 - task folders with ground-truth metadata, workbook inputs, and test results